Leadership and Management

 Engage Rebecca to customize thought-provoking, interactive, practical and fun in-person and virtual keynotes, workshops, retreats, and panels

 - Leadership Lessons from Silicon Valley: What Google and Others Learned About Leading Stellar Teams

 - Influencing Others When You’re Not Their Boss

 - Managers Discussion Guide Program

 - Work.
 Play.
 Give. — Creating a Thriving Workplace

-Learn the leadership secrets companies are using to stay high performing as teams work at home.
+Learn the leadership secrets companies are using to stay high performing, whether in-office, remote, or hybrid.